 Local flights: All local flights are included in the cost of your tour unless noted otherwise.
 It is very important that we have got your passport details at the time of your booking in order to process all air tickets.
 Internal flight tickets are issued locally and they will be given to you prior to each flight departure!

-If you like to do the Peruvian Highlands Tour, please first check an availability of Inca Trail on this Peruvian government website: Ministerio de Cultura.
+If you like to do the Peruvian Highlands Tour, please first check the Inca Trail Availability.
 You can choose your language clicking on flags on top of the page.
 Then, go to the section “Consultas” (“Queries” in English version), select “Inca Trail” from the Archaeological Centre section, choose year and month when you like to do the tour.
-Please note: the Inca Trail starts on the sixth day of the Peruvian Highlands Tour!
+Please note: the Inca Trail starts on the sixth day of the Peruvian Highland Tour!
 (For example, if you like to start the tour on the 6th of August, you need to check Inca Trail availability of the day 11th of August!)

 If there is still availability of the Inca Trail on your date requested in the time of your booking, the booking of the Inca Trail Expedition Tour will be confirmed firstly by our Reservation Department via e-mail.
 Then your full personal details wil be required as well as a deposit in order to purchase your Inca Trail permit.
 (Please note that an Inca Trail booking is valid only for 1 hour!!
 If it is not paid within this time, it expires!!!)